Panogen/sorazora_serif/README.md

 This typeface has only one weight.
 This is because I've already started work on Xymyric 10, which will have more weights.
 I don't want to waste time making more weights for this font, and have elected to only complete the regular weight.

+Snapshots of the font from before the initial commit can be viewed in \/wip-examples.

 ### Tools
 The outlines for this font are all drawn using Inkscape.
 The fonts are compiled and generated using FontForge.